 13.5 If you tell us that you are happy for us to do so on your behalf, we will consult with Work and Income New Zealand, District Health Boards, private health practitioners or any other social agency, budget advisor or service provider if:

-(a) you do not pay your invoices and your supply is at risk of disconnection; and
+- (a) you do not pay your invoices and your supply is at risk of disconnection;

-(b) we have provided you with all the assistance we are reasonably able to; and
+- (b) we have provided you with all the assistance we are reasonably able to;

 If you have nominated a person with whom we can discuss the details of your account, we will also discuss financial assistance with that person if you tell us that you are happy for us to do so.